HuangQiang/BC-Tree/README.md

 }
 ```

 It is welcome to contact me (huangq@comp.nus.edu.sg) if you meet any issue.
-Thank you for your interest !
+Thank you for your interest!